 Sensory bins are a fantastic way to engage children's senses and stimulate their development.
-By adding sensory tool toys, you can enhance the play experience and provide even more opportunities for learning and fun.
+By incorporating sensory toy tools, you can enhance the play experience and create even more opportunities for learning and fun.
 Here are 10 ways to play with sensory tool toys in a sensory bin:

 1. Dig and Scoop:

-• Use small shovels, scoops, or rakes to dig through the sensory material and create different shapes or patterns.
+- Use small shovels, scoops, or rakes to dig through the sensory material, allowing your toddler to create different shapes or patterns while exploring textures and improving fine motor skills.

 2. Pour and Transfer: